Question:

 Try skipping that.

-Let your brain wander while you wash the plates or shuffle papers.
-Notice how your mind drifts — maybe it tackles a nagging question from work, or revisits a chat you had yesterday.
 These “mundane” moments can be weirdly meditative (and productive!) if you let them breathe, instead of drowning them in constant noise.

 ✏️ Grab a single sheet of paper

-Set a short timer if you want and just scribble.
-Write random thoughts, words that spring to mind, half-baked ideas, or doodles.
+If you prefer slightly structured boredom, grab a single piece of paper and a pen.
+Set a timer (10-20 mins), then write whatever comes to mind: random thoughts, words that spring to mind, half-baked ideas, or doodles.
 Don’t worry about neatness or logic.

 If you can, today, pick and try out at least one of the strategies above — and see how it feels!
 You may discover that a little monotony can unlock a whole lot of creativity.